squeaky-pl/portable-pypy/README.rst

 Portable PyPy distribution for Linux
 ====================================

+    Note: As of PyPy 7.3.0 the general direction and some patches from Portable PyPy were adapted/incorporated into upstream.
+For 7.3.0 and newer just go to official PyPy downloads page http://pypy.org/download.html and grab Linux x86-64 binary (64bit, built on CentOS6).

 This repository contains efforts to build 64 bit x86 `PyPy <http://pypy.org>`_ binaries for various Linux distributions.
 The idea is that you just download an archive, uncompress it and run